 Millais painted both scenes in Perth, Scotland where he lived with his wife Effie, and their children.
 Painting in his garden, Millais used Effie’s sister and her friends as models for Autumn Leaves.

 Four young girls gather autumn leaves, piling them in a cascading pyramid.
 They are building a bonfire, from which grey plumes of smoke are beginning to rise.
-The garden behind is dark, shadowy and indistinct.
-Tall slim trees, and a few drifting clouds are silhouetted against the brilliantly lit yellow and orange sky.
+The garden behind is dark, shadowy, and indistinct.
+Tall slim trees and a few drifting clouds are silhouetted against the brilliantly lit yellow and orange sky.
 The sun sets out of sight, shining on the faces of the girls.
 Their rosy cheeks match the leaves beneath them.
 It is a painting of senses.
 The leaves rustle and whisper, papery but damp.
 The warm smoke emanates through the cold evening air.
-Millais paints a whole variety of leaves, of all shapes and colours, layered upon layer.
+Millais paints a whole variety of leaves, of all shapes and colors, layered upon layer.
 Simultaneously, they rise up and tumble down from their momentous tower.
 Millais creates an illusion of great height and mass by painting the leaves in a triangular composition.

 Every October harvest festivals are held in churches.
 Congregations gather a bounty of produce to give thanks.
 In parallel, Millais paints an earthy pagan version of the yearly ritual, with his leafy altar.

 Millais intended the picture not to have a narrative, but ‘to awaken by its solemnity the deepest religious reflection’.
 Accordingly, the young girls’ manner and dress is fitting for a church service.
 The two on the left look solemnly at the viewer, dressed in sumptuous dark green gowns.
 Both wear their dark, thick hair falling over their shoulders.
 One holds a basket, used to hold the leaves and add them to the pile.
 The other smaller two girls gaze reflectively into the leaves.
-They might be be poorer, looking less striking, compared to the other two.
+They might be poorer, looking less striking, compared to the other two.
 One is dressed in a russet dress, her hair pulled back, holding a rake.
 The littlest girl in front wears blue, her hair out and scruffy, and eats an apple.

 The falling leaves are a sign of the changing of seasons, and the passing of time.
 As Millais intended, the autumn leaves are a prompt to reflection.